ViewComponent/view_component/docs/guide/content.md

 ## `#with_content`

-Content can also be passed to a ViewComponent by calling `#with_content`, which is especially useful when rendering components outside of views (such as in a controller, background job, script, etc):
+String content can also be passed to a ViewComponent by calling `#with_content`, which is especially useful when rendering components outside of views (such as in a controller, background job, script, etc).

 ```rb
 class MyController < ApplicationController